btroncone/store/README.md

 ]);
 ```

-You can then inject the `Store` service into your components and services:
+You can then inject the `Store` service into your components and services.
+The `store.select` method can be used to obtain the appropriate slice(s) of state from your application store:

 ```ts
 import { Store } from '@ngrx/store';